-SINGAPORE - Singapore Press Holdings (SPH) is divesting its entire stake in wholly-owned subsidiary ShareInvestor.com Holdings for $17 million, in a management buyout by ShareInvestor's chief executive officer Christopher Lee and chief operating officer Lim Dau Hee, together with several key managers and private investors.
+Singapore Press Holdings (SPH) is divesting its entire stake in wholly owned subsidiary ShareInvestor.com Holdings for $17 million in a management buyout.

-The process is expected to be completed in mid-November.
-It will cease to be a subsidiary of SPH upon completion of the transaction.
+The process is expected to be completed in the middle of this month and the firm will then cease to be an SPH subsidiary.

-Founded in 1999, ShareInvestor focuses on investor relations, market data and investor education.
+ShareInvestor, which was founded in 1999, focuses on investor relations, market data and investor education.

-The net asset value of ShareInvestor as at Aug 31 is approximately $17 million.
+The net asset value of ShareInvestor as of Aug 31 was approximately $17 million.

-The transaction is not expected to have a material effect on the net tangible assets per share or earnings per share of SPH for the financial year ending Aug 31, 2019.
+The transaction is not expected to have a material effect on the net tangible assets per share or earnings per share of SPH for the financial year ending Aug 31 next year.

-Moving ahead, ShareInvestor intends to continue its expansion into other Asian markets with its current suite of services.
-It will also upgrade its investor relations platform to allow public-listed clients to reach out to more investors globally.
+ShareInvestor intends to continue its expansion into other Asian markets while also upgrading its investor relations platform to allow public-listed clients to reach more investors globally.

-It will also develop more thematic, investment-related education programmes that will supplement its existing events and platforms.
-These include Invest Fair, the Reits Symposium, the Investor-One website for Catalist companies and its publication, Inside Invest.
+It will also develop more investment-related education programmes to supplement its existing events and platforms, which include INVEST Fair, the REITs Symposium, the Investor-One website for Catalist companies, and its Inside Invest publication.

-Mr Lee added that there will be no disruption to any of its services during the transition.
+Mr Lee said there will be no disruption to any of its services during the transition.